FadyEmad000/sampleApp/README.md

-#This is myApp project
+# CS310 - Software Engineering
+## Course project
-This is test
+This is a testing project for demo.